agilecrm/javascript-api/README.md

 # Important Info

 - You may access the analytics code from ***Admin Settings -> API & Analytics -> Analytics Code***
-- Copy the 6 lines of code and paste in it in your webpage's HTML just before the ```</BODY>``` tag, for which you need API methods and / or tracking.
+- Copy the 6 lines of script and paste in it in your webpage's HTML just before the ```</BODY>``` tag, for which you need API methods and / or tracking.

 ![Finding Analytics Code] (https://raw.github.com/agilecrm/javascript-api/master/analytics_code.png)